sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 Shipping accessible features is as important for a frontend developer as shipping features without bugs.
 Here is a list of tools I regularly use to make sure everything I do is accessible for folks with different abilities, whether they are blind or holding a sandwich in their hand.
 I’ll start with tools that will give us immediate feedback when we’re writing code, and continue with tools that we have to run ourselves, or that guide us how to test things manually.
 This article will be useful not only for developers but also for designers, project managers and other team members — many of the tools could be used directly in the browser, and don’t require any technical knowledge.

+## Getting started with accessibility testing

+If you haven’t done accessibility testing before or you’ve got a project that’s build without accessibility in mind, I’d recommend to start with the following steps to asses the project’s accessibility and start improving it:

+1. (For React projects) Install the React ESLint plugin, and fix all reported issues.
+2. Run automated accessibility checks using the Axe browser extension.
+3. Tab throught the site or app with a keyboard to test keyboard navigation and focus states.

+We’ll talk about each tool and technique in more detail in the rest of the article.

 ## React ESLint plugin

 I like when someone tells me when I'm doing something wrong as soon as possible, without having to ask myself.
 And the linter is a perfect tool for that because it gives me an immediate feedback when I’m writing code, right in the editor.